iBet uBet web content aggregator. Adding the entire web to your favor.

 Facing crisis, Nationalist forces evacuated all remaining civilians from Haikou to Qionghai to the safe Wuzhi mountain range in central Hainan.
 However, they faced fierce opposition by the ethnic Li highlanders there.
 An ethnic Li called Wang Guoxing started an uprising but was brutally crushed, and, in revenge, the Nationalists killed 7,000 of Wang Guoxing's family members in his village.[1]

 The Communists under Feng Baiju and the native Li people of Hainan fought a vigorous guerrilla campaign against the Japanese occupation, the Japanese killed large numbers of Li in western Hainan (e.g. Sanya, Danzhou).
 Furthermore, numerous foreign slave labourers were also killed.
-There are mass graves of tens of thousands of Korean slave labourers in Sanya and throughout the island.
 Of the 100,000 slave labourers from Hong Kong, only 20,000 survived the war.[citation needed]

 Partial occupation of Hainan